fivdi/epoll/README.md

 ## Example - Watching Buttons

-The following example shows how epoll can be used to detect interrupts from a momentary push-button connected to GPIO #4 (pin P1-7) on the Raspberry Pi.
+The following example shows how epoll can be used to detect interrupts from a momentary push-button connected to GPIO4 (pin P1-7) on the Raspberry Pi.
 The source code is available in the
 [example directory](https://github.com/fivdi/epoll/tree/master/example/watch-button)
 and can easily be modified for using a different GPIO on the Pi or a different platform such as the BeagleBone.

-The first step is to export GPIO #4 as an interrupt generating input using the export bash script from the examples directory.
+The first step is to export GPIO4 as an interrupt generating input using the export bash script from the examples directory.

 ```